MAPLE: Mobile App Prediction Leveraging Large Language Model Embeddings: PROPOSED MODEL

-The Next App Prediction Training Stage essentially amalgamates personal app history, installed app set, historical app type usage, and contextual information to yield exact predictions of the next app.
-This stage becomes pivotal in mobile app development through the utilization of LLM-based modelling and seq2seq architecture.
-The resultant predictions are highly accurate and tailored, with the potential to revolutionize the mobile app industry.
-Notably, both seq2seq modules in our model follow the "pre-train and fine-tune" approach using pre-trained weights from the HuggingFace Models repository\footnote{https://huggingface.co/models}.
+This stage essentially amalgamates personal app history, installed app set, historical app type usage, and contextual information to yield exact predictions of the next app.
+This stage becomes pivotal in mobile app development by utilising LLM-based modelling and seq2seq architecture.
+The resultant predictions are highly accurate and tailored, potentially revolutionising the mobile app industry.
+Notably, both seq2seq modules in our model follow the "pre-train and fine-tune" approach using pre-trained weights from the HuggingFace Models repository\footnote{https://github.com/huggingface/transformers/tree/main/examples/pytorch/summarization}.
 This strategy, leveraging established linguistic patterns, significantly boosts prediction accuracy.
 Combining insights from both training stages, our model adeptly forecasts the next app for mobile users.
 Leveraging an array of contextual features and pre-trained LLMs, the Next App Prediction Module is a pivotal aspect of our approach.
+Our codes will be available for public access.
+Once ready, they can be found at the following repository.\footnote{https://github.com/cruiseresearchgroup/MAPLE.}